greenblat/vlsimentor/assignments/README.md

 Every time You read specification of a new module, You will  notice undefined stuff, stuff that makes You ask questions.
 If there is "obvious" "reasonable" way to resolve it - take it and add a note.

+Each assignment requires a design (module of verilog or hierarchy of them) and testbench to run the design.
+No one expects full verification, but test of basic functionality.

 | directory| general idea |